PedroLucasNeto/PedroLucasNeto/README.md

 ## About Me:
 I'm currently open to work.
 I love foreing languages and can speak English and Spanish fluently; My native language is brazilian Portuguese.
-I am an undergraduate student in System's Information at Unifacisa, Campina Grande - Brazil.
+I am an undergraduate student of System's Information at Unifacisa, Campina Grande - Brazil.
 Feel free to contact me on any of the following contact infos!
 I'll be happy to answer as soon as I can.

 ## Contato/Contact: